 LASEK – Laser Assisted Epithelial Keratomileusis LASEK is a slight modification to the PRK procedure.
 After the Excimer laser treatment, the thin layer of epithelium is placed back into position and a contact lens applied to assist with healing and comfort levels.
 This treatment has slightly longer healing times than PRK and is now rarely performed.
 Results were identical to PRK.

 TEMLA – Trans-Epithelial Minimal Laser Ablation is a further modification to PRK.
 The Excimer laser is applied directly to “vaporise” the surface epithelium before the laser reaches the permanent layer of the cornea (the stroma).
-Unfortunately, the epithelium is not of uniform thickness and visual results are more variable due to the less precise stromal ablation.
+A uniform epithelial thickness of 50-60 microns is programmed to be removed prior to the re-shaping.
+Unfortunately, the epithelium is not of uniform thickness and visual results are more variable due to the less precise underlying stromal treatment.
 Although still occasionally used, this technique has largely been abandoned except for damaged, scarred corneas.